 - Take one in original size of the Munin website plugin page.
-Please no the zoomed image!
-It should be a file in PNG-Format.
+Please do not upload scaled images.
+Each image should be a file in PNG format.

-example-graphsof your plugins directory, so one level deeper in the file hierarchy.
+example-graphsof your plugins directory.
+This is one level deeper in the file hierarchy.

-- Its name should begin with the name of your plugins script file followed by
+- The name of the image file should begin with the name of your plugins script file followed by

 -day.pngfor a daily graph,